Last Updated on September 20, 2019

-An Izakaya is a kind of Japanese gastro-pub/tapas bar – designed for after work drinking and eating.
-If Scott Hallsworth’s previous venture, Kurobuta, achieved cult status for its Rock’n Roll styling, Freak Scene strips things back to basic, in a tiny space with an open kitchen and bar and a few tables, just a stone’s throw from Farringdon Station.
+An Izakaya is a kind of Japanese gastro-pub/tapas bar – designed for after-work drinking and eating.
+If Scott Hallsworth’s previous venture, Kurobuta, achieved cult status for its Rock’n Roll styling, Freak Scene strips things back to basics, in a tiny space with an open kitchen and bar and a few tables, just a stone’s throw from Farringdon Station.

 We started with a sake cocktail – pink grapefruit and sugar syrup to complement the sake and bring out the light citrus notes.
 There’s a short but innovative cocktail list, a range of sake, a few beer options soft drinks and the most concise wine list ever with just one red wine on offer.
 We took the hint and drank sake with the food – matched for us by the team at Freak Scene.

 My dining companion is pescatarian so we picked the dishes from the first half of the menu – with a concession to my carnivorous habits at the end of the meal, which proved very worthwhile.
 I suspect if I was there after work I’d probably have opted for a meaty mouthful of what sounds like comfort food – the ‘chicken fried chicken with peanut soy and cucumber pickles. for example.